CarMax promises to make buying or selling a used car an easy and stress-free process through its “no haggle” policy. But is CarMax right for you?

 At this point, you’ll also have the option to get pre-approved for financing on your purchase.

 Of course, you’ll want to compare any offer you get from CarMax with other financing options, especially those from credit unions.
-In my case, CarMax’s financing terms were the best I found.
-That made the process even easier.

 Don’t forget that if you buy a car from CarMax, you have seven days to change your mind for any reason.
 You also get a 90-day or 4,000-mile (whichever comes first) limited warranty that covers your car’s major systems.